VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

+We train three Monitor NNs with triplet loss function, test the trained NNs and calculate and visualize the results in the following forms:

-We train the Monitor NN for different problems of detecting change in the channel profile, in the transmitter speed, and in the delay spread.
-After each training, to visualize the extracted 512-dimensional features, we use a dimension reduction algorithms called t-SNE~\cite{tsne} to reduce feature dimensions to 2, and plot them as scatter plots.
-We should note that, t-SNE is used only for visualization, and Algorithms~\ref{alg:cluster-characterizing} and~\ref{alg:ood} are run on the 512-dimensional features, without any dimension reduction.
-We describe the details and results of experiments for detecting a change in the channel profile, transmitter speed, and delay spread in Sections~\ref{sec:eval-monitor-channel},~\ref{sec:eval-monitor-speed}, and~\ref{sec:eval-monitor-delay}, respectively.
+(i) \textbf{2D Projection of Features.} We test each trained Monitor NN on all the ID and OOD data in the test set to get the 256-dimensional features. we use t-SNE~\cite{tsne} to reduce feature dimensions to 2, and plot them as scatter plots.
+We note that t-SNE is used only for visualization, and Algorithms~\ref{alg:cluster-characterizing} and~\ref{alg:ood} operate on the 256-dimensional features, without any dimension reduction.

+(ii) \textbf{OOD Detection Rate for Different $K$ Values.} To numerically evaluate how separable the ID and OOD classes are, we pass the training set containing the ID classes through the trained Monitor NN and record the ID features.
+We characterize each 256-dimensional ID cluster by a 256-dimensional center $c_j$, and a scalar radius $r_j$ through Algorithm~\ref{alg:cluster-characterizing}.
+We run the OOD detection algorithm (i.e., Algorithm~\ref{alg:ood}) with $\lambda$~=~0.95 and nearest neighbor $K$ values of 5, 10, and 15, on the unseen test set that contains ID and OOD classes.
+For each test class, each $K$, and each Eb/N0 level, we calculate OOD detection rate as the number of test feature vectors detected as OOD divided by the total number of test feature vector.

+(iii) \textbf{Sensitivity of Algorithm~\ref{alg:ood} to $\lambda$.} $\lambda$ determines the radii $r_j$ of ID clusters which are inputs to Algorithm~\ref{alg:ood}.
+We study the sensitivity of Algorithm~\ref{alg:ood} to $\lambda$ by measuring OOD detection rate while varying $\lambda$ in range 0.5 to 1.0, with $K$ = 15, at Eb/N0 levels 0, 10, and 20 dB.

+We describe the experiments and results for detecting a change in the channel profile, transmitter speed, and delay spread in Sections~\ref{sec:eval-monitor-channel},~\ref{sec:eval-monitor-speed}, and~\ref{sec:eval-monitor-delay}, respectively.